-Archiving datasets in Areda means that you start with uploading a ZIP file to the intake bucket of your research group.
-This ZIP file should contain selected data files, encrypted if needed, including documentation written in a README file (see also Making data FAIR).
-Please, add metadata about the dataset, such as title, creator, etc. and a copy of the README file in the UT research information system (Pure).
+Archiving datasets in Areda means upload the archive file you created during the preparation to the intake bucket of your research group.
+Next, add metadata about the dataset, such as title, creator, etc. and a copy of the README file in the UT research information system (Pure).
 There you can also link the dataset to one or more of your publications.

 Here is a visual of the archiving intake process:

-To help you with the intake process, there is a guide available.
+To help you with the intake process, please consult the guide Archiving datasets in Areda.

-Metadata and documentation will be reviewed by the data steward of the faculty.
-After this, the ZIP file will be transferred to the bucket of the research group.
+Metadata will be reviewed by the data steward of the faculty.
+After this, the archive file will be transferred to the bucket of the research group.

 Apart from archiving in Areda, it is recommended to publish research data and share it with others outside the UT.
 Sharing or publishing datasets means that you upload them to a trusted data repository, preferably 4TU.ResearchData or DANS.

 Datasets are archived in the research group bucket.
 All research group members have access to the bucket of their own group.
 Access to files can only be restricted by means of encryption.

 You can share a dataset with people outside the group.
 Therefore, in Areda you can generate a unique, temporary link to the dataset.